-2 Access Control Policies
+2. Access Control Policies

 Access control is concerned with limiting the activity of legitimate users who have been successfully authenticated [1][23].
-Our emphasis has been on non-discretionary access control (as defined in [1]), where administrators have the authority to specify security policies that are enforced by the access control system.
-Delegation and propagation of authority are permitted only within the scope defined by the security policy.
-However, this does not exclude the use of Ponder to specify discretionary or mandatory security policies.
+Our emphasis has been on discretionary access control, which can be modified by administrators or users and a subject with access permissions can pass them on to another subject.
 Ponder supports access control by providing authorisation, delegation, information filtering and refrain policies as described below.